-The mission of MDHA is to provide Diversity Business Enterprise firms fair and equal accessibility to all of its procurement opportunities.
-MDHA is committed to increasing the participation of minority, women and small business enterprises in all aspects of its’ contracting of purchasing programs, including but not limited to procurement of equipment, construction and development projects, and professional services.
+The mission of MDHA is to provide minority, women, and small business enterprises with fair and equal accessibility to all its procurement opportunities.
+Collectively we refer to these businesses as “Diversity Business Enterprise (DBE).”
+MDHA is committed to increasing the participation in all aspects of its’ contracting of purchasing programs, including but not limited to procurement of equipment, construction and development projects, and professional services.

 VENDOR DATABASE.
 The Agency vendor database is available for viewing on this site.
 Vendors needing to update or make corrections to information should resubmit a new vendor application.

 Download the MDHA DBE Certified Companies List – Works best with Google Chrome